cmb69/syntaxhighlighter_xh/README.md

 Syntaxhighligher_XH facilitates improved presentation of code snippets in the content, for visitors having JavaScript enabled.
 The actual work is done by [Alex Gorbatchev’s Syntaxhighlighter](https://github.com/syntaxhighlighter/syntaxhighlighter);
-Syntaxhighlighter_XH merely is meant to streamline the integration in CMSimple_XH.
-For some content editors there are plugins available, which make editing even more convenient.
+Syntaxhighlighter_XH merely is meant to simplify the integration in CMSimple_XH.
+For some content editors, plugins are available which make editing even more convenient.

 - [Requirements](#requirements)
 - [Download](#download)